 There’s a ton to do and see in Aruba but we’re going to list our favorite Aruba honeymoon activities.

 Having the freedom to explore the island at your pace is a must.
 We loved driving our rental car in Aruba, trying to find a beach all to ourselves.
 Normally, we don’t recommend a jeep as a rental car because they generally aren’t needed and expensive, but in Aruba, you should really get a Jeep.
 There are several dirt roads in Aruba that require a 4×4 to access.
 Places like the natural pool in Aruba wouldn’t be accessible without having a jeep, and it’s totally worth the bumpy ride.

 Renting a Jeep in Aruba does cost more than a regular car and if you don’t want to spend the extra money you can rent a cheaper car, but just realize there will be some roads you probably won’t be able to make it down.
 Check prices on Skyscanner here.

 2. Visit Flamingo Beach

 The drive to the natural pool in Aruba is an adventure in itself.
 The pool is located in the Arikok National Park, follow the signs to “conchi” right after the visitor center.
 It’s a long bumpy road no matter if you come by Jeep or ATV.
-At times you’ll ask yourself are you sure we can make it down there?
-Once you get down to the natural pool it’ll be worth it.
-It is possible to walk from the visitor center it’s 3.5 each way.
+At times you’ll ask yourself “Are you sure we can make it down there?”
+Once you get down to the natural pool it’ll all be worth it.
+It is possible to walk from the visitor center it’s three and a half miles each way.
 Click here for Natural Pool tours, there are several ATV tours, horseback riding tours, and Jeep tours.